“And let us consider one another in order to stir up love and good works” (Hebrews 10:24).

 We need each other.
 People need to be reminded of what is right and wrong.
 It takes a happy person communicating these wonderful truths – not an angry, bitter, rebellious individual.

 Our goal is to make people conscious of their good qualities and their liabilities.
-We must help people to realize that life simulates whatever is in you – good or bad.
+We must help people to realize that life stimulates whatever is in you – good or bad.